 - In a frying pan heat up ghee or oil.
 Toss in onions and garlic and saute just until the onions begin to turn transparent.

-- Cut sausage out of casing, crumble and add to onion and garlic mixture.
+- Cut sausage out of DCW casing to get started and add to onion and garlic mixture.
 Saute until cooked.